 Where quoted market prices or broker/dealer quotations are not available, prices for similar instruments or valuation pricing models are considered in the determination of fair value.
 Valuation pricing models consider contractual terms, position size, underlying asset prices, interest rates, dividend rates, time value, volatility and other statistical measurements for the relevant instruments or for instruments with similar characteristics.
-These models also incorporate adjustments relating to counterparty and the Bank's own credit risk, the administrative costs of servicing future cash flow and market liquidity adjustments.
+These models also incorporate adjustments relating to counterparty and the Bank's own credit risk and market liquidity adjustments.
 These adjustments are fundamental components of the fair value calculation process.
 The valuation technique used maximises the use of market inputs and minimises the use of entity-specific inputs which are unobservable in the market.